jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/virtual-network.md

 ```
 ### 5. Wrapper

-After all submodules are created, will be need create a wrapper to be used.
-That wrapper will orchestrate all resources related to the networks,
+After all submodules are created, we'll need to create a wrapper to be used.
+That wrapper will orchestrate all the resources related to the networks,
-to use this module will create:
+to use this module, we are going to create:

 **_(Add following lines on main.tf at the root of that project)_**
 - **NSG-Development**